TimMangan/App-Info/docs/Windows/VideoLan/VlcPlayer/InstallConfigure.md

 * Removal of uninstall.exe is possible.
 * The application has a lot of FTA, each with multiple command verbs.
 * The application has no Shell Extensions, or Protocol handlers.
-* The application has no services
+* The application has no services.
-* The application places some installers in the %localappdata% are that are not required.